thuyanduong-flatiron/lecture-starter-code/Mod3/03-Functions-Callbacks-Iterators/README.md

 # Functions
 - And the many ways to write them

-# Scope
-- where a variable is born, lives, and dies

-## What is Scope?
-- var vs. let vs. const
-- global vs. functional vs. block
-- Scope Chain
-- Lexical Scoping (where a function is written, NOT where it is invoked)

-- tells the JavaScript engine where in the program we are

 # Callbacks
 - passing functions as variables into other functions